StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 {{< quizdown >}}

-# True or False: The Merovingian Frankish Empire was insignificant in shaping the medieval world of the West.
+# True or False: The Merovingian Frankish Empire was insignificant in shaping the medieval world of the West. {#true-or-false-the-merovingian-frankish-empire-was-insignificant-in-shaping-the-medieval-world-of-the-west}

 1. [ ] True
 1. [x] False

-# All of these statements are true except
+# All of these statements are true except {#all-of-these-statements-are-true-except}

 1. [ ] The Merovingians come from the Germanic culture of Northern Europe.
 1. [x] The Salian Franks almost universally adopted the Roman value system and way of life.
 1. [ ] Frankish influence was not limited to French culture, but also shaped later Germanic culture, Dutch culture, and so on.
 1. [ ] To the Romans, the many different groups living just north of the Roman boundary were all considered "barbarians", despite the differences among them.

-# Which of these statements about evangelism are true?
+# Which of these statements about evangelism are true? {#which-of-these-statements-about-evangelism-are-true}

 Check all that apply.